caujasutom/laravel-optimizer/readme.md

 <h1>Laravel Optimizer Package</h1>
 <p>
 The Laravel Optimizer package is a collection of middlewares and helpers designed to optimize and improve the performance of your Laravel applications.
-It includes HTML minification,  static HTML caching, image optimization, and Gzip compression.
+It includes HTML minification,  static HTML caching, and Gzip compression.
 </p>
 <h2>Table of Contents</h2>
 <ol>